bhnord/activities/README.md

 Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.
 <a href="https://www.eventbrite.com/e/seaport-smalls-tickets-1308146885549" target="_blank">info link</a>

+### Traditional Irish Music Sessions at The Druid

+**06/07 04:00PM - 06/07 11:00PM @ The Druid**
+Traditional Irish Sessions are a long-standing tradition and well-known event at the Druid.
+<a href="https://www.druidpub.com/music" target="_blank">info link</a>

 ### $10 Commuter Rail Weekends and Holidays

 **06/07 05:00AM - 06/08 11:59PM @ Boston**
 Enjoy unlimited travel on the Commuter Rail for just $10 every weekend.
 <a href="https://massbytrain.com/offers/" target="_blank">info link</a>

-### 101 things to do in Boston this weekend

-**06/06 07:00AM - 06/08 11:00PM @ Boston**
-The first full weekend of June is jampacked with food and cultural festivals, outdoor concerts, a neighborhood block party, and more.
-<a href="https://www.thebostoncalendar.com/" target="_blank">info link</a>

 ### 20th Annual Haley House Block Party